MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/enable-tls-1-1-and-tls-1-2-support-in-office-online-server.md

 - (Optional) Disable earlier versions of SSL and TLS

-Note that using TLS 1.1 and TLS 1.2 with requires that TLS 1.1 and TLS 1.2 be enabled on for each computer in your farm.
-They are enabled by default for .Follow these steps on each server in your farm.
+Note that using TLS 1.1 and TLS 1.2 with Office Online Server requires that TLS 1.1 and TLS 1.2 be enabled on Windows Server for each computer in your Office Online Server farm.
+They are enabled by default for Windows Server 2012 R2.

+Follow these steps on each server in your Office Online Server farm.

 ## Enable strong cryptography in .NET Framework 4.5 or higher

-Using TLS 1.1 and TLS 1.2 with requires strong cryptography in .NET Framework 4.5 or higher.
+Using TLS 1.1 and TLS 1.2 with Office Online Server requires strong cryptography in .NET Framework 4.5 or higher.
 To enable strong cryptography in .NET Framework 4.5 or higher, add the following registry keys: